Virgo Filaments I: Processing of gas in cosmological filaments around the Virgo cluster: Star formation, stellar mass, and gas content diagnostic

-For the three different environments (field, filaments, cluster) there are thus strong similarities in what concerns the distribution and split of ETGs and LTGs, separately, when comparing the gas mass vs. $M_\star$ and the SFR vs. $M_\star$ plots.
-This motivated us to investigate further how the gas content traces the star formation specifically in filament galaxies, as described below.
+For the three different environments (field, filaments, cluster) there are thus strong similarities in what concerns the distribution and split of ETGs and LTGs, separately, when comparing the gas mass { versus} $M_\star$ with the SFR versus $M_\star$ plots.
+This motivated us to further investigate how the gas content traces the star formation specifically in filament galaxies, as described below.